My son is graduating from fifth grade next week and I have earned a diploma.

 4. Name labels

 I’ll be honest, these will not save you, but they’re worth the try.
 Your only true allies in the War Against Lost Sweatshirts is other kids.
 Yeah, elementary school kids are fairly self-absorbed, but somehow if they see a jacket on the yard, they know who it belongs to and will say, “Hey Olivia’s Mommy, there’s Olivia’s jacket!”
 In contrast, the janitor will just add it to the huge bucket in the office (also known as the Lice and Found) even though you have painstakingly written your child’s name inside.
 Sticker everything your child brings to school and hope for the best.
 Pick a design that’s not going to be too babyish for your future eleven-year old, in case you are able to own the same water bottle for your entire elementary school career.
-The name stickers in the image above are from Minted.com and come in many fabulous designs.
+Place an order with our affiliate Mabels Labels (free shipping) and you’ll be prepared for a couple years.

 I called this “3 things you didn’t know you needed…” because I figured you were on top of the backpack thing.
 Were you?